 Perins is proud to be an inclusive school.
 Staff provide Quality First Teaching (QFT) by making reasonable adjustments to ensure that those students with Special Educational Needs and Disabilities (SEND) are fully integrated within lessons and the school community.
 The majority of students with an identified difficulty are catered for within the classroom through the use of inclusive strategies.
 Every student is entitled to enjoy the full curriculum, regardless of additional requirements, and we do our very best to try to meet each pupil’s individual needs.

-Support for students with Special Educational Needs (SEN) is the responsibility of every teacher at Perins.
-However, it is coordinated by the Learning Support department.
-Learning Support consists of a team of dedicated staff who aim to ensure all students can access the full curriculum through inclusive measures.
-Expectations of all SEN students remain high and they are encouraged to work to the best of their ability and are provided with the opportunity to become fully involved in the Perins School community.
+Support for students with SEND is the responsibility of every teacher at Perins School and is coordinated by the SENCo and Learning Support department.
+The SENCo, Mrs Tanihatu, holds the National Award for SEN Co-ordination and together with a dedicated staff of skilled Teachers and Teaching Assistants aims to ensure all students can access the full curriculum through inclusive measures.
+Expectations of all SEND students remain high and they are encouraged to work to the best of their ability and to become fully involved in the Perins School community.

-For further information on Hampshire’s Local Offer and the new SEND Reforms click here: www.hants.gov.uk/sendreform
+For further information on Hampshire’s Local Offer, the web page can be found here:

 Please click here to access the Perins School SEND Information Report

 Please click here to access the Perins School SEND Policy